Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Removed
 * Removed the `/ticket create` command.
 (You now have to create a ticket embed for users to open tickets using `/setup createticketembed`)
 * Removed the "category" options from the `/setup createticketembed` command.
-Instead it will ask for a panel nubmer to generate an embed for (Currently just 1)
+Instead it will ask for a panel number to generate an embed for (Currently just 1)

 ## Added
 * Added XP decay system, can configure: